oxidecomputer/p4/test/README.md

 Many of the tests rely on waiting for packets to arrive on a particular port.
 If the test is not working, this may never happen.
 Moreover, you will not see printed output guiding to to what may be wrong as pipeline observability is built on DTrace.
-You can however, use DTrace to ge ta sense for what is going on with a test.
+You can however, use DTrace to get a sense for what is going on with a test.
 For example

 ```